davidgriesel/04_customer_segmentation_behavioural_analysis/README.md

 *This project was completed as part of the [CareerFoundry Data Analytics Programme](https://careerfoundry.com/en/courses/become-a-data-analyst/).*

 ## Overview
 An online grocery store that engages with customers through a mobile app is looking to refine its marketing strategy using data-driven insights.
-This project uses Python to explore customer demographics and transactional behaviour to identify distinct customer segments and create spending profiles to inform targeted product placement and personalised marketing efforts.
+This project uses Python to explore customer demographics and transactional behaviour to identify customer segments and create spending profiles to inform targeted product placement and personalised marketing efforts.

 ## Tools
 - **Python** (Jupyter | Anaconda) - Scripting Environment